pool2win/bsl/README.md

 ## Example: Composing Higher Level Constructs

-In the HTLC example above we used an construct `htlc`.
+In the HTLC example above we used a construct called `htlc`.
 We implied that BSL provides the implementation of BSL as part of the execution engine.
-In reality, the `htlc` is implemented using the inbuilt operations provided by BSL.
+In reality, the `htlc` construct is implemented using the inbuilt operations provided by BSL.

 ```
 define htlc from $sender to $receiver timelock $time preimage $secret amount $amount ->
 	(p2pkh $receiver and reveal sha256 $secret) or (p2pkh $sender and after $time) amount $amount
 ```

 `define` is used to compose new contracts from core constructs provided by BSL.
+With `define` we can then describe contracts like DLC and LN channel contracts.
+These can then be used to describe other higher level contracts.

 # Core Constructs